pedorich-n/daikin-ir-protocol/README.md

 # Daikin IR protocol

-This repository contains the results of my attempts to decode IR protocol of AC Daikin F28YTES-W with remote ARC478A65 using Raspberry Pi Pico with IR sensor [TSSP4038](https://www.vishay.com/docs/82458/tssp40.pdf) and [AnalysIR](https://www.analysir.com/) (very powerful tool).
+This repository contains the results of my attempts to decode IR protocol of AC Daikin F28YTES-W with remote ARC478A65.

-## Why
-I wanted to control AC using Home-Assistant, and existing solutions provided very limited control at the time.

 ## Results & Code
 Raw results from AnalysIR can be found in [decoding](decoding/) folder.